echo-air-model/echo-air-model.github.io/docs/code_details/health_impact_calcs.md

    * `f_out`: the name of the file output category (will append additional information)
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    * `debug_mode`: a Boolean indicating whether or not to output debug statements
+   * `pollutant`: name of the pollutant whose health impacts will be calculated
 2. Outputs
    * `fname`: a string filename made by combining the `f_out` with the `group` and `endpoint`.
 3. Methodology: